sparanoid/slimpack/README.txt

 View source code and submit issue at [GitHub](https://github.com/sparanoid/slimpack)

+Love this?
+Please consider [buying me a cup of coffee](http://sparanoid.com/donate/).

 Note: Please do not submit issue unless the issue cannot be reproduced using the original Jetpack module.

 = Features =

+* Transfer from Jetpack to Slimpack seamlessly, just deactivate Jetpack and activate Slimpack, all settings and module status will be kept and work just like before.
 * All source code is untouched and synced from Jetpack
 * Better performance than original Jetpack.
 All features that require a WordPress.com account have been removed.
 You don't need to connect to WordPress.com to use this plugin.
 * Multilingual support (and languages have already bundled in Slimpack!)